-The authority recognises expected credit losses on all of its financial assets held at amortised cost [or where relevant FVOCI], either on a 12-month or lifetime basis.
+The authority recognises expected credit losses on all of its financial assets held at amortised cost either on a 12-month or lifetime basis.
 The expected credit loss model also applies to lease receivables and contract assets.
 Only lifetime losses are recognised for trade receivables (debtors) held by the authority.